Tom Buis

-Tom Buis is a former president of the American National Farmers Union (NFU) and was CEO of Growth Energy until 2015.
+Tom Buis is the former president of the American National Farmers Union (NFU) and was CEO of Growth Energy until 2015.
 Before moving to NFU, Buis was the Senior Agriculture Policy Advisor for Senate Majority Leader Tom Daschle (D-S.D.).

 Early life

 Tom Buis grew up with two brothers on his family's farm in Putnam and Morgan Counties, West Central Indiana.
 After completing his education he became a full-time grain and livestock farmer in Indiana.

 Congressional staffer

 In 1987, Buis moved to Washington, D.C. where he worked as a legislative assistant and legislative director for U.S. Representative Jim Jontz (D-Ind.), and as special assistant for agriculture to U.S. Senator Birch Bayh (D-Ind.).
 He worked for nearly five years as senior agricultural policy adviser to Senate Majority Leader Tom Daschle (D-S.D).

 National Farmers Union

 Buis began work with the National Farmers Union in 1998.
 He was vice president of government relations and was elected president 2006 and again in 2008.
 He stepped down to become CEO of Growth Energy.